tinhbuon1102/carome/wp-content/plugins/yith-woocommerce-wishlist/README.txt

 == Upgrade notice ==

-= 2.2.0 - Released: Jan, 11 - 2018 =
+= 2.2.1 - Released: Jan, 31 - 2018 =

-* New: WooCommerce 3.2.6 compatibility
+* New: tested with WooCommerce 3.3.0
-* New: plugin-fw 3.0
-* New: added js compatibility to Infinite Scrolling
-* Tweak: improved wishlist-view template checks and params
-* Tweak: wishlist now registers (and shows) "date added" param for unauthenticated users too
-* Tweak: added check over product object, to avoid Fatal when printing Add to Wishlist shortcode
+* Fix: issue with Add to Wishlist shortcode when global $product not defined
-* Fix: fixed security vulnerability, causing possible SQL Injections (huge thanks to John C. and Sucuri Vulnerability Research team)
-* Dev: added yith_wcwl_removing_from_wishlist / yith_wcwl_removed_from_wishlist hooks
-* Dev: added params to main triggers in wishlist js code